17 Common Reasons Women Leave Their Husbands

-Marriage is complex, and the reasons for its breakdown are rarely simple.
+Marriage is complicated, and the reasons for its breakdown are rarely simple.

-There are many things that cause women to throw in the towel and file for divorce.
-It’s not about placing blame, but understanding the issues that can erode a relationship over time.
-If you recognise these patterns, it might be time for honest communication or professional help.
+There are many things that cause women to throw in the towel and file for divorce, and it’s usually a build-up of several issues rather than one single event.
+It’s not about placing blame, but understanding the specific problems that can move a relationship towards breaking point.
+If you recognise these patterns in your own life, it might be time for some seriously honest communication or a bit of professional help before things go too far.

 1. Emotional neglect